ironijunior/react-stuff/redux-todo-app/README.md

 Simple Todo application using React and Redux.

-In this version i'm using Redux with React.
+In this version I'm using Redux with React.

 ### To start the backend:
 ```